-Older kids, say between 6 and 12 can benefit from mouthwash (especially the fluoride-containing, anti-cavity variety), but they should only use it under adult supervision, just to be safe.
+Older kids and teens can benefit from mouthwash (especially the fluoride-containing, anti-cavity variety), but they should only use it under adult supervision, just to be safe.
 If you’re worried that they may not understand how to swish and spit out mouthwash, they can dip their brush in mouthwash and scrub for a bit.

 Older children with braces can benefit from fluoridated mouthwash that can protect their teeth from cavities and can also wash away bits of food that are stuck in places that are hard to reach with a toothbrush.